The NESC supports schools through leadership and collaborative opportunities.

 In an effort to provide more services and courses to rural North Dakota students, the Northeast Education Services Cooperative was formed on January 4, 2001.
 The cooperative permits coordination of education services and provides opportunities for shared and new services for schools.
 Leaders of participating schools are active in governance and administration of the cooperative.
 The NESC is directed by a governing board and an administrative board.
 The governing board (school board members and officials of the colleges) makes policy decisions on behalf of the member school districts and colleges.
 All decisions require unanimous approval, but any school district may opt out of particular programs.
 The administrative board coordinates the administrative services to the school districts and colleges.
 The administrative board consists of the chief administrator or designee for each school district or college.

 In 2005, the North Dakota Legislature appropriated one million dollars toward the formation of Regional Education Associations (REAs).
 Originally created to provide an infrastructure to save money through more collaboration among regional schools, REAs have expanded those services to support schools in areas such as technology, grant writing and enhanced professional development opportunities.
 Assisting schools in reaching their goals for student achievement has become central to their mission.
-The NESC is one of eight REAs in North Dakota.
+The NESC is one of seven REAs in North Dakota.

 REA Century Code: